mathie/mathie.github.io/_posts/2008-04-11-using-git-submodules-to-track-vendorrails-2.markdown

 title: Using git submodules to track vendor/rails
 redirect_from: "/2008/04/11/using-git-submodules-to-track-vendorrails-2/"
 category: Programming
-tags: git, submodules, ruby, rails, vendor, edge, stable
+tags:
+  - git
+  - submodules
+  - ruby
+  - rails
+  - vendor
+  - edge
+  - stable
 ---
 In a previous post, [Using git submodules to track plugins](http://woss.name/2008/04/09/using-git-submodules-to-track-vendorrails/)
 I introduced the idea of using git submodules as part of your workflow in